 Bowie, Effie Gwynn.
 Across the Years in Prince George’s County: A Genealogical and Biographical History of Some Prince George’s County, Maryland and Allied Families.
 Richmond: Garrett and Massie, nd.
-A good starting place to figure out who married whom, who were neighbors to whom, etc. One caveat: this is a genteel book by a genteel woman, so scandalous family members are often simply edited out.
-In one case I’ve looked into, a son who made a scandalous marriage (in Maryland) then died young is said to have “gone west”!
+A good starting place to figure out who married whom, who were neighbors to whom, etc. One caveat: this is a genteel book by a genteel 20th c. woman, so scandalous family members are often simply edited out.
+In one case I’ve looked into, a son who made a scandalous marriage, then died young, is said to have “gone west”!

 Kurz, Charles G. Research notebooks.
 American Clan Gregor Society Collection, Series IX, Box 10.
 University of Baltimore, Langsdale Library Special Collections.

 Magruder, C.C.
 Colonel Ninian Beall.
-Washington: Historical Papers of the Society of Colonial Wars in the District of Columbia, No. 6 (1911). [pamphlet] Bealls and Magruders intermarried for at least ten generations in Maryland.
+Washington: Historical Papers of the Society of Colonial Wars in the District of Columbia, No. 6 (1911). [pamphlet] Reprinted by Bibliolife, 2011.
+Bealls and Magruders intermarried for at least ten generations in Maryland.

 Magruder, Henry Latham.
 Correspondence.
 ACGS Series IX, Box 10.
 University of Baltimore Special Collections.
 Henry Latham Magruder corr 1 Henry Latham Magruder corr 1 Henry Latham Magruder originated the “Gillespie the Cruiter” theory, but offers no evidence in his letters.
 In fact, he argued for an American Magruder association, rather than a MacGregor association.

 Sarson, Steven.
-“Yoeman Farmers in a Planters’ Republic: Socioeconomic Conditions and Relations in Early National Prince George’s County, Maryland.”
-Journal of the Early Republic 29 (Spring 2009).
-63-99.
+“Yeoman Farmers in a Planters’ Republic: Socioeconomic Conditions and Relations in Early National Prince George’s County, Maryland.”
+Journal of the Early Republic 29:1 (Spring 2009): 63-99.
 George and Sarah Magruder of Anchovie Hills (described as “an economically average small yeoman family”), are detailed on pp. 79-81.
 Now available as a pdf from Knowing Our History: African American Slavery and the University of Maryland.
-(Thanks to Jill Gatwood for finding that link.)
+(Thanks to Jill Magruder Gatwood for finding that link.)